Skip to content

 Setting up your node

-To run a Zilliqa 2.0 node and join the proto-mainnet or the proto-testnet, we provide the z2 utility as part of the zq2 code base.
+To configure a node and join a Zilliqa 2.0 network, we provide the z2 utility as part of the zq2 code base.
 Follow the step by step guide to setup your node:

 1. Cargo and Rust: You need to have Cargo and Rust installed on your system.
 You can install them using rustup.
 Once rustup is installed, you can update Rust to the latest stable version.